Optometrists Central Coast(6)

 Eye exams are essential for keeping your eyes healthy and your vision clear.
 During an eye exam, your Optometrist can detect and diagnose eye diseases, such as cataracts and macular degeneration, as well as other eye conditions that may affect your eyesight and overall health.

 Early detection and treatment of eye problems can help prevent vision loss and other complications and can improve your overall quality of life.
-It is recommended that you have a comprehensive eye exam, preferably every two years or more frequently, if you have a history of eye problems or if you have certain health conditions that increase your risk of eye problems.
+It’s recommended that you have a comprehensive eye exam every two years, or more frequently if you have a history of eye problems or certain health conditions that increase your risk of eye problems.

 This article is intended to promote understanding of and knowledge about general eye health topics.